- Department of Labor Wage Determinations: https://www.wdol.gov

 We are committed to meeting the Section 3 Numeric Goals and Preferences of the Housing and Urban Development Act of 1968, (12 U.S.C.
 1701u) which requires that employment and other economic opportunities generated by certain HUD financial assistance shall to the greatest extent feasible be directed to: (1) low and very low-income persons, particularly those who are recipients of government assistance for housing; and (2) business concerns which provide economic opportunities to low and very low-income persons.

-Purchases of goods and services costing $2,000 or less generally require one quote.
+Purchases of goods and services costing $3,000 or less generally requires one quote, provided the quote is considered reasonable.

 An Invitation for Bids (IFB) or a Request for Proposals (RFP) is advertised for purchases of goods and services estimated more than $25,000: As a general rule, an IFB is used for construction projects estimated more than $100,000.
 Anyone interested in obtaining an IFB or RFP should contact the purchasing department.
 Sealed bids/proposals must be received and time stamped by the Purchasing department prior to the submittal deadline.
 All late bids/proposals are returned to the vendor/offeror without being opened.
 Public bid openings are held in the Housing Authority’s Central Office at the specific time and date stated in the IFB.
 Vendors are welcome to attend the bid openings.

-The Housing Authority of Salt Lake City provides its complete list of HASLC Procurement Policy as well as any amendments to the procurement policies since the date of last issuance.
+The Housing Authority of Salt Lake City provides its complete list of HASLC Procurment Policy as well as any amendments to the procurement policies since the date of last issuance.

 Interlocal Agreements/Cooperative Agreements